Slip and Fall Accidents

 Premises Liability Claims in South Carolina

 Many slip and fall accidents cause victims little more than a moment of embarrassment; but for some unlucky individuals, a slip or fall accident can result in serious injury.
-At Chappell, Smith & Arden, we are committed to helping victims injured in slip and fall accidents claim the maximum compensation available for their injuries.
+At Chappell Smith & Arden, P.A. we are committed to helping victims injured in slip and fall accidents claim the maximum compensation available for their injuries.
 Our firm has helped countless clients hold negligent property owners liable for their medical bills, lost wages, and other damages.

 Types of Slip and Fall Accidents